Country Days! Carnival Nights!

 According to Thomas, the Country Days Midway will be open again.
 There will be rides, games, arts and crafts vendors and carnival food for everyone to enjoy.

+Appearing Friday night on the main stage will be crowd favorite, GTO (Good Time Oldies), a 15-piece oldies show band whose catalog extends from the '50s through the '90s.
+The group is made up of Dennis Gillam, vocals; Doug Berry, vocals and percussion; Colleen Mitchell, vocals; Lindsay Copeland, vocals; Mark Schipkowski, keyboard and vocals; Dave Barnes, bass; Dave Goldsmith, drums; Lindy LaChance, drums; Bob Monks, trumpet; Michael Goldsmith, sax; Billy Presnell, sax and vocals; Shane Verges, trombone; Kevin White, keyboard and trumpet; Pat Downs, vocals and trumpet; and Butch Robinson, guitar.

+Together since 1990, GTO has spent the better part of three decades entertaining audiences across the Midwest.
+With a dedication to excellence, GTO has assembled a four piece horn section, five vocalists, two keyboards, 2 Drums/Percussion, Guitar and Bass.
+This dynamic range of talent provides a unique ability to cover a wide range of musical styles.
+Our Show Band approach with Costumes and Skits adds to the music and excellent stage presentation, making for a powerful combination that promises to entertain all ages.

-Saturday night on the mainstage will start with Route 67 followed by Ryan Daniel as the opening act.
-The headline act will be the Grammy-nominated and multi-award winning Restless Heart.
+Saturday night on the main stage will start with Route 67 followed by country artist Ryan Daniel as the opening act.
+This year's headline act is Grammy-nominated and multi-award winning Restless Heart.

+The band is celebrating its 37th anniversary this year.
+Band member and spokesperson Dave Innis admits that even after all these years, he's enjoying the musical ride today as much as ever.

+“I think it’s been an amazing legacy and it’s been such an honor to have been part of an organization that is still together doing it after 30 years with the same five original guys — and it’s more fun than ever," Innis said.

+Band members Innis, John Dittrich, Greg Jennings, Paul Gregg and Larry Stewart have enjoyed one of the most successful careers in country music history, placing over 25 singles on the charts, with six consecutive #1 hits.
+Four of their albums have been certified Gold by the RIAA and they have won a wide range of awards from many organizations, including the Academy of Country Music’s Top Vocal Group trophy.

-Hente stated that Faith and Family Sunday will return.
-It will be armband day where kids can buy the armband and ride as many rides as they wish.
-The events consist of Church in the Park in the morning followed by the Faith Games where church groups compete for a travelling trophy.
+Hente said Faith and Family Sunday will return this year.
+Events that day consist of Church in the Park in the morning, followed in the afternoon by the Faith Games where church groups compete for a traveling trophy.
+Also, "armband day" returns where kids wearing a one-price armband can enjoy as many rides as they wish.

-Sunday afternoon will be Contemporary Gospel Music with the Celebrate Recovery Band and Jordan Voss and Devin Meyers.
+In addition, the contemporary gospel music group, Celebrate Recovery Band, along with Christian performers Jordan Voss and Devin Meyers, will take the stage Sunday afternoon.

-Throughout the three days there will be various events including the parade, Little Miss and Master, the miniature train display, and the coloring contest.
+Throughout the three-day event, there will be a variety of events that include the annual parade, Little Miss and Master Contest, miniature train display and coloring contest.

-For more information and to obtain the entry forms for the competitions go to www.farmingtoncountrydays.com
+For more information about Farmington Country Days and to obtain competition entry forms, go to www.farmingtoncountrydays.com

 Mark Marberry is a reporter for the Farmington Press and Daily Journal.
 He can be reached at 573-518-3629, or at mmarberry@farmingtonpressonline.com